 The Nine Tailors is Dorothy L. Sayers’s finest mystery, featuring British gentleman detective Lord Peter Whimsey, and is a true classic.
 The ancient country church bell tolls out nine times to announce the death of an unknown man and call the famous Lord Peter Whimsey to investigate.

 This is a tale of suspense, character, and mood by an author considered to be a great master of the mystery novel.
 It is truly one of the best-researched mystery novels of all time.
 Dorothy Sayers was, among other things, a classical scholar as well as one of the first women to be awarded a degree by Oxford University.
-Buy now on Amazon.com.
+On Amazon.com.

 It’s Christmas in Scotland, 1933, and Lady Georgiana Rannoch cannot wait to celebrate the New Year—until a Christmas killer strikes again.
 It had seemed like a Christmas miracle when she managed to land a position as hostess to a posh holiday party in the tiny village of Tiddleton.
 But soon after she arrives, events start to take a deadly turn when a neighborhood nuisance falls out of a tree.
 On day two, another ‘accident’ results in death—and there’s yet another on day three, making her wonder if there’s something wicked happening in this winter wonderland… So begins the sixth mystery in the New York Times bestselling Royal Spyness series.

 “Brilliant…This is so much more than a murder mystery.
 It’s part love story, part social commentary, part fun and part downright terrifying.
 And completely riveting.”—#1 New York Times bestselling author Louise Penny.
-Buy now on Amazon.com
+On Amazon.com

 Nick and Nora Charles are a wealthy, glamorous couple who solve homicides in between wisecracks and martinis.
 The Thin Man is a murder mystery that doubles as a sophisticated comedy of manners.
 The story takes place in New York City in 1932, during the last days of Prohibition.
 Nick and Nora, and their Schnauzer, Asta, are lounging in their suite for the Christmas holiday when wealthy Clyde Wynant vanishes and his girlfriend turns up dead.
 Nick investigates, his wife gets involved, crime and comedy ensue.
 This was Dashiell Hammett’s fifth and final novel.
 The book, a classic, was made into a popular film starring William Powell and Myrna Loy.

 From The Caffeinated Symposium: “A thick web of lies and deceit.
 Bullet-riddled corpses.
 Mobsters knocking on one’s door, packing heat.
 Police suspicion.
 A fortune in cash and bonds.
 Dope fiends and morphine addiction.
 Hysterical women and cunning femme-fatales.”
-Buy now on Amazon.com
+On Amazon.com

 “There is a crack in everything.
 That’s how the light gets in.” ―Leonard Cohen